frontity/docs/installation-and-deploy/deploy-on-now.md

 We strongly recommend this service as it is serverless, cheap, includes CDN, and really easy to set up. __It also supports the cache technique stale-while-revalidate \(they name it [Serverless Pre-Rendering](https://zeit.co/blog/serverless-pre-rendering)\), a powerful way to improve your website speed.

 {% hint style="info" %}
-First of all, you have to develop your project following the steps at [Quick start guide](../getting-started/quick-start-guide.md).
+First of all, you have to develop your project following the steps in the [Quick start guide](../getting-started/quick-start-guide.md).
 This deploy is supposed to be made once you have finished and you want to deploy it on production.
 {% endhint %}

 These are the instructions to deploy Now on Frontity, once you are ready to deploy your project: